 A big thank you to the journal’s dedicated authors, reviewers, editors, and readers for their invaluable contributions and support!

-CVIR is pleased to announce that it has introduced a template for reviewers in Editorial Manager.
+Please find the CVIR template for reviewers in Editorial Manager.
 Each article type has a template which addresses the most important points that peers should include in their review reports.

 The editors' aim with this new initiative is to improve the overall quality of review reports and to make the assessment of manuscripts easier.